udairhythm/pdsnd_github/README.md

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.

+### update1
+1st edition of read me
+chenged to documentation.
+test